kezzyhko/distributed-file-system/README.md

 # distributed-file-system

 This project implements a simple Distributed File System (DFS).
 It is a service, where user can store his files, which will allocated in several services, and, in case of falling one of it, user will still have an opportunity to get his files.
 Also, this system is well-scalable: you can endlessly run new storage servers and system will automatically expanded.
-Our project has an [offitial wiki](https://github.com/kezzyhko/distributed-file-system/wiki), look it, it is interesting. :)
+Our project has an [official wiki](https://github.com/kezzyhko/distributed-file-system/wiki), look it, it is interesting. :)

 # Installation